turingschool/lesson_plans/ruby_03-professional_rails_applications/self_directed_project.markdown

 1 sentence that explains the value proposition of the application.
 How would you explain it to a potential business partner, team member, or investor?

+### Problem

+1-3 sentences describing the problem that you are trying to solve.

-### Description
+### Solution

-5-8 sentences about the application, what it'll do, and why it should exist
+1-3 sentences describing how your application will solve that problem.

 ### Target Audience

-2-4 sentences about who would use this application
+1-3 sentences describing the user that you will use.

 ### Integrations

 * What OAuth provider makes sense for this audience?
-* What Data.gov data or API will you use?
+* What API will you use?
 * Any other integrations?
 ```